LikhithaGuggilla/Transformation-and-Analysis-of-Airbnb-Data/README.md

 ## Orchestration & Visualization

-- **Dagster:** Defined assets based on dbt models; And orchestrated the dbt transformation pipeline, ensuring data models are updated reliably[XXX schedule] for the executive dashboard.
+- **Dagster:** Defined assets based on dbt models and orchestrated the dbt transformation pipeline, ensuring data models are updated reliably for the executive dashboard.

-[DAGSTER LINEAGE]

-- **Preset:** Connects directly to the Snowflake analytics marts to build and display the interactive dashboard.
-Access for the dashboard, typically through a dedicated `REPORTER` role, which is managed via dbt post-hooks that grant necessary `SELECT` permissions on the transformed data models after each dbt run.**
+- **Preset:** Connected directly to the Snowflake analytics marts to build and display the interactive dashboard.
+Access for the dashboard, typically through a dedicated `REPORTER` role, is managed via dbt post-hooks that grant necessary `SELECT` permissions on the transformed data models after each dbt run.**

 ![DASHBOARD](https://github.com/LikhithaGuggilla/Transformation-and-Analysis-of-Airbnb-Data/blob/main/Project%20Images/Executive%20Dashboard.png)